 Information Counter: Daily 8.00-22.00

-Kuala Lumpur is a melting pot of cross-cultural influences and the result is an exciting mixture of cultures, costumes and cuisines.
-Kuala Lumpur is the capital and largest city of Malaysia.
+Kuala Lumpur is a melting pot of cross-cultural influences and the result is an exciting mixture of cultures, costumes and cuisines; it is the capital and largest city of Malaysia.
 It is also one of the three Malaysian Federal Territories, together with Putrajaya and Labuan.
 The city is surrounded by satellite cities like the administrative capital Putrajaya, Cyberjaya, Sunway (great amusement park), Cheras, Shah Alam, Subang and Petaling Jaya.
 KL consists of various districts with their own identities.

 The Classic Centre is where KL was born, at the meeting of Klang and Gombak Rivers.
 You will find historical sites like the first large mosque Masjid Jamek, Central Market, Little India, Dataran Merdeka, Bangunan Sultan Abdul Samad and the Selangor Club.
 Lively Chinatown is still authentic and features Petaling Street - Kuala Lumpur’s first market and various temples (Buddhist and Hindu).
 The Petronas Twin Towers and KL Tower in the Grand Jalan Ampang district are hard to miss as they dominate the city’s skyline.
 The nostalgic Lake Gardens boasts the romantic park Taman Tasik Perdana, the Islamic Arts Museum, National Museum and the National Monument is just a stone’s throw away.
 The posh Bangsar is where Kuala Lumpur’s rich come out to play.
 The highlight is Jalan Telawi, packed with nightspots.

-The Malaysian kitchen is a fusion of cultural diversity.
-For instance, Nasi Lemak is Malay food, Rojak is Indian Muslim, Char Kuay Teow is Chinese and Laksa is Nyonya (a mix of Malay and Chinese).
-Each culture emphasises different ingredients, exploiting different flavours, for example the Malay curry tastes tangier compared to the Indian’s.
+Malaysian cuisine is a fusion of cultural influences.
+For instance, 'nasi lemak' is historically Malay, 'rojak' is Indian Muslim, 'char kuay teow' is Chinese and the spicy-hot 'laksa' is Nyonya (a mix of Malay and Chinese).
+Each culture emphasises different ingredients and flavours; for example the Malay curry tastes tangier compared to Indian.

 Kuala Lumpur offers many café options, for the regular coffee drinker to the casual one.
 There is also a mixture of the types of cafés offered, from the outdoor locations where the locals hang out, to the indoor cafés for a convenient shopping break.
 The numerous options of popular franchise chains and local cafés offer great choices for all coffee experiences.